m-labs/drtio_transceiver_test/README.rst

 Communications are between two KC705 boards connected over SFP at 1.25Gbps line rate.
 Use 1310/1490nm SFPs with a single G.652 fiber (same as White Rabbit - http://www.ohwr.org/projects/white-rabbit/wiki/SFP).

-Requires PySerial, Migen 0.4+, MiSoC, and ARTIQ 2.0+.
+Requires PySerial, Migen 0.4, MiSoC 0.3, and ARTIQ 2.0.

 This work was supported by the Army Research Lab.